mattWillis/resistance-toolkit/CONTRIBUTING.md

 ## Contributions I am not looking for.

-At this point I am not looking for pull requests or help in maintaining this resource, but that might change depending on the amount of feedback I receive.
+At this point I am not looking contributor members, pull requests, or help in maintaining this resource.
+However that might change depending on the amount of feedback I receive.
 I will let you know.